-- infection,
+- · infection,

 - bleeding,

 - persistent symptoms,

-- recurrent symptoms,
+- · recurrent symptoms,

 - stiffness of the hand,

-- reduction in grip strength for six months, and
+- Decrease in grip strength and a weak feeling for about 6 months, and

 - a tender scar / pain either side of the scar.

-Tenderness/ pain can last a few months, or up to one year in rare instances.
+Tenderness/ pain can last a few months, or up to 1 year in rare instances.
 This can be improved my massaging the scar after your stitches are removed.